How to find a journalists contact details

 And to get those press releases to the right people, you will need to contact journalists in one way or other.

 But be warned, they are busy.
 They field calls and emails all day, every day, from people like you, looking for coverage.
+Read our article here on what not to say to a journalist. and please make sure you have a newsworthy story for a journalist.

 They often get frustrated by requests that aren’t relevant to them or their media outlet – but if you give them a good story that their audiences will appreciate, they will be happy to work with you.